Who's This For

 You’re sitting at your desk, the NSF solicitation open in one tab, a half-empty broader impacts section in another.
 You’ve reread the merit review criteria three times.
 You’ve searched “NSF broader impacts examples” and found lists that somehow don’t quite fit your work.

 Maybe you’ve talked to colleagues who shrug and say they just partner with a local school.
 Maybe you’ve inherited a template from someone who got funded, but their research is in a completely different area.
-Maybe your institution has workshops, but they conflict with your teaching schedule.
+Maybe your institution has Broader Impacts and Engagement workshops, but they conflict with your teaching schedule.

 You know there are resources out there.
-You’ve heard of organizations like ARIS, programs like the Broader Impacts Design portal, museum networks, community partnerships, industry connections, economic development agencies.
+Hopefully you’ve heard of organizations like ARIS (Advancing Research in Society), ASTC (Science Centers), and resources like the Broader Impacts Design portal.
+There are so many options for community partnerships, industry connections, and connecting to economic development agencies.
 But you’re not plugged into those networks, and right now the deadline is approaching.

 So you start listing activities.
 “The PI will mentor undergraduate students.”
 “The project will develop educational materials.”
 “Results will be disseminated at conferences.”